 I am an essayist, specializing in creative nonfiction, and I am a “sometimes” poet whose poetry has appeared in Mercyhurst University’s literary publication, Lumen.
-I am also an aspiring multi-genre novelist.
-(I rarely, if ever, write a “happily ever after.”
-You’ve been warned.)
+I am also an aspiring multi-genre novelist who rarely, if ever, writes a happily-ever-after.

 I write for the passion of writing.
 I write for the pursuit of conviction.
 I write because I have something to say and whether it is heard or not, it is my burden to write it.
 I write… because it is who I am.